 The day opened with a traditional Catholic ceremony then transitioned to Grand Tradition for something a little more modern.
 Weddings are awesome so why not have two in the same day right?
 Well that’s what Jaime and Gabe did.
 The highlight of the evening for me was during the garter toss when all the groomsmen and some other fellas grabbed Gabe, picked him up, ran him around the room then out of the wedding reception and then basically ripped off all his clothes, leaving him in his boxers in the groom’s suite.
 I see a lot of random cool shit at weddings but that was definitely one of the funniest things I had witnessed on the “job”.
 I could write on and on about the wedding but it would seriously be easier for you to simply scroll down and check out a few of the photos from their wedding yourself.
 So while you do that I’m going to grab a beer.
 Cheers to Gabe and Jaime!

-All the above wedding photos were captured at Grand Tradition in Fallbrook, California by Palm Springs wedding photographer Ryan Horban.
+All the above wedding photos were captured at Grand Tradition in Fallbrook, California by Temecula wedding photographer Ryan Horban.
 Also, a quick shout out and THANK YOU to Emi Fuji for second shooting with me!

 Wedding Photography Coverage: 2 photographers, 11 hours